Nexmo/verify-ios-sdk/Example_PushEnabled/The Verify iOS SDK PUSH Enabled Sample App.md

 The Nexmo Verify iOS SDK Sample App
 ===================================

-The Nexmo Verify SDK sample App shows you how to implement the Verify SDK with Google Cloud Messaging (GCM) in an App you run on your mobile device.
+The Nexmo Verify SDK sample App shows you how to implement the Verify SDK with APNS in an App you run on your mobile device.
 To run this app:

 1. <a href="#prereq">Prerequisites</a>
 2. <a href="#setup">Setting up the Sample App</a>